sphenlee/waterwheel/README.md

 stat ./target/release/waterwheel
 ```

-> Many of these commands are in a Justfile, see https://github.com/casey/just#packages
+> Other commands are available in the Justfile.
+Run `just help` for a list.